What we know about the Morocco earthquake – KION546

 Mohammed, 50, from the town of Ouirgane, lost four family members in the quake.
 “I managed to get out safely with my two children but lost the rest.
 My house is gone.” he said.

-Rescue operations are currently ongoing “We are out in the streets with authorities as they try to pull the dead from the rubble.
+Rescue operations are still ongoing.
+“We are out in the streets with authorities as they try to pull the dead from the rubble.
 Many many people were transported to hospital in front of me.
 We are hoping for miracles from the rubble” he said.

-In Marrakech some residents spent the night in the streets, afraid to return to their homes.
-Others fled the city altogether.
-There have been warning of aftershocks.
+But destroyed roads to villages are making it hard to get aid into some of the hardest-hit regions, a Moroccan government official told CNN.

+“The rescue efforts are ongoing to reach the difficult areas.
+The earthquake struck mountainous areas that are scattered geographically and it’s difficult to reach these areas in some cases,” the official told CNN.
+Authorities are using helicopters to reach the worst-hit areas and machinery to remove the rubble from the impassable roads, the official said.

 Morocco’s government said it had activated all available resources to tackle the quake and urged people to “avoid panic.”